patelkishan9286/Kishan_ML_K-MeansClustering/Kishan_ML_K-MeansClustering.md

 * Now there are two points and so the centroid value will be changed.
 * So, we will find the centroid value by simply just taking the mean of the data.
-* As you can see above, the line in the centre is the new centroid now, and for the next point we will use this to calcute the required distance.
+* As you can see above, the red line in the centre is the new centroid now, and for the next point we will use this to calcute the required distance.

 ### Step 6: Continue the same procedure for all the data points.
 <p align="center">